ronkok/Hurmet/docs/manual.md

 Units

-: After a number, write a Hurmet _unit_ between two single quotation marks, like this: `5 'meters'`.
+: After a number, write a Hurmet _unit_ directly after a number, with no intervening space, like this: `5meters`, or between two single quotation marks, like this: `5 'meters'`.
 Or, prepend a currency symbol to a number, e.g. `$30`.

 Unit-Aware Calcs